Employee Absconding Legal Action During Probation

 Dear Ms. Nimisha Jha,

-Do you have the legal point mentioned in the terms provided to the employee in case if he doesn't provide his notice to the company?
-If No, then there is no way a chance to proceed in legitimacy.
-You have to place that employee as in absconding list.
+Do you have the legal provision mentioned in the terms provided to the employee in case he doesn't provide his notice to the company?
+If not, then there is no legitimate way to proceed.
+The employee must be placed on the absconding list.

 Mehrunisa Basima

-Since he has worked only for 15 days and you have admitted that there is no liability and no due on what basic can you take legal action.
-No purpose will be served in taking the legal action.
+Since he has worked only for 15 days and you have admitted that there is no liability and no due, on what basis can you take legal action?
+No purpose will be served by taking legal action.

 UMESH KAPOOR